Care for Space Maintainer

 To prevent cavities from forming around the teeth, extreme care should be taken to ensure that the teeth are brushed and flossed daily.
 To prevent the loss or damage of your child’s space maintainer, please make sure your child avoids the following:

-Stick candy such as Jolly Ranchers, Tootsie Rolls, "Gummie" candy and caramel
+Sticky candy such as Jolly Ranchers, Tootsie Rolls, gummies, and caramel

 Biting down on anything hard such whole apples, carrots, (especially if given a Lower Lingual Holding appliance) hard candy and ice